alanwunsche/agentware-book/Chapter-1.md

 The team found themselves ultimately orchestrating a marketplace with a minimal human workforce, each cog in the machine executed by a legion of AI co-pilots.

+Then in November of 2023, OpenAI had their big DevDay reveal.
+Ana was in the audience when GPTs were announced.
+These self-serve versions of ChatGPT could have their own documents which would be accessible knowledge.
+The demos showed connections to third-party services such as Zapier, making it possible to connect to external services.
+OpenAI also released their Assistants API.

+Ana immediately realized that multimodal ChatGPT could be customized to accomplish a variety of tasks for virtually every area of most businesses, let alone MarketSphere.
+The tingle of inspiration spread through her body and she knew this was the direction to pursue.

+Then a week later, Microsoft went all in on "copilots", promising to infuse these assistants into their software stack.
+The vision was clear to her ... whatever you called them, agents, assistants or AI employees, a new form of digital knowledge worker had arrived.

-What is obvious now in hindsight is that 2023 ushered in the new category of "Agentware", a full suite of software infrastructure and front end tools stack that made AI digital workers and digital assistants possible.
+What is obvious now in hindsight is that 2023 ushered in a new category of "Agentware", a full suite of software infrastructure and front end tools stack that made AI digital workers and digital assistants possible.
 Agentware would come to include open source LLMs that were fine-tuned to accomplish a specific domain specific task such as marketing or finance.

 ### Orchestrating A Symphony of Co-pilots
 As Ana sips her morning coffee today, the overnight analytics echo the symphony of orchestrated efforts between her human team and their AI empployees.
 Each sector of MarketSphere, from marketing to cybersecurity, hums with the melody of innovation, driving the narrative forward towards a future where human-AI collaboration is not just a possibility, but a reality forging a new era of digital commerce.